demisto/demisto-sdk/demisto_sdk/commands/xsoar_config_file/README.md

 This will downloads all the installed MarketPlace Packs to the marketplace_packs section in XSOAR Configuration File.

-`demisto-sdk xsoar-config-file --add-marketplace-pack --pack-id PackId --pack-data 1.0.1` This will add PackId with 1.0.1 version to he marketplace_packs section in XSOAR Configuration File.
+`demisto-sdk xsoar-config-file --add-marketplace-pack --pack-id PackId --pack-data 1.0.1` This will add PackId with 1.0.1 version to the marketplace_packs section in XSOAR Configuration File.

-`demisto-sdk xsoar-config-file --add-custom-pack --pack-id PackId --pack-data Packs/PackID` This will add PackId with Packs/PackId URL to he custom_packs section in XSOAR Configuration File.
+`demisto-sdk xsoar-config-file --add-custom-pack --pack-id PackId --pack-data Packs/PackID` This will add PackId with Packs/PackId URL to the custom_packs section in XSOAR Configuration File.